-Tuesday was set to be a scorcher – no less than 30°C predicted in mid-September (in the end over 34°C, the hottest September day for over a century).
+Tuesday was set to be a scorcher – no less than 30°C predicted in mid-September (in the end over 34°C, the hottest September day for over a century; the new normal).
 No excuses then to try my first south coast paddle if the winds and tides lined up.
-Could be my last paddle this year.
+It could be my last paddle this year.

 I learned an interesting thing about Sussex and Kent tides while planning this run earlier in the summer.
 For the last two hours of the incoming (eastbound) flow, the tide keeps rising but reverses westbound along the English coast as it backs up at the Straits of Dover and spills back down the sides.